MassDotMoney/nested-ledger-plugin/README.md

 `git clone https://github.com/NestedFi/nested-ledger-plugin/`

 `app-ethereum` and its `ethereum-plugin-sdk` must both be on the develop branch.
-The plugin's `ethereum-plugin-sdk` is not a git repository.

 ## Build the apps